-Miss: Cherroun Reguia

-Maitre Assistante Faculté des sciences Economiques et gestion Université de Batna
+Cherroun Reguia Maître assistante Faculté des Sciences Economiques et de Gestion et Sciences Commerciales Université de Batna / ALGERIE

-Abstract:
+Abstract :

-Most of the countries are suffering from what's called money laundering.
-This phenomenon that extends around the world because of many factors such as: financial globalisation which leads to the velocity of money flows worldwide, the expansion of the quantity of goods and services offered ...etc, which influence the economies negatively.
-And with the increasing of money laundering risks, Governments in developing as well as developed countries are working hard to set a series of laws in order to stop the spreading of this suspicious phenomenon and to mitigate its negative impacts, especially on the economic side.
+Most countries suffer from what's called money laundering.
+This phenomenon that extends around the world because of many factors such as: financial globalisation which leads to the velocity of money flows worldwide, the expansion of the quantity of goods and services offered ...etc, which have influenced the economies negatively.
+Thus with the increasing of money laundering risks, Governments in developing as well as in developed countries are working hard to set a series of laws in order to stop the spreading of this suspicious phenomenon and to mitigate its negative impacts, especially on the economic side.

-Key words: Money laundering, Dirty money, Economic effects of money laundering, Government efforts.
+Key words: Money laundering, Dirty money, Economic effects of money laundering.